ysahil97/Chapel_LLVM/Final_Report/report.md

     * While this resulted in correct memory-error free codegen in GPU for the standard case, it couldn't handle Arrays with custom domains for every dimensions.
 The resolution was to simply pass on the indices as 0-based to Polly.
 This is possible because Chapel Compiler provides the option to use an alternate base address which is suitable for 0-based indices (`-searlyShiftData` config parameter).So the general strategy was to discard the usage of `factoredOffs` and instead subtract offset values from its corresponding indices.However, due to this method, we stumbled upon an unknown anomaly in Chapel that integer tuples as arguments were behaving as call-by reference while they should behave as call-by-value.
 Relevant PR to resolve this is [Here](https://github.com/chapel-lang/chapel/issues/10711).
 Ultimately, Arrays with custom domains are also detected by Polly and proper CPU and GPU polly optimized code is getting generated.
 The Phabricator Review which handles the indexing function method can be found [Here](https://reviews.llvm.org/D49024).

+8. Till now, the CPU and GPU code was getting generated under the assumption that the RTC's were always evaluating to be true.
+The problem associated with the RTC checks lied in improper evaluation of Invalid context of the SCoP.
+After further debugging, it was found out that the constants used in Invalid context for comparision required 64 bits.
+Polly currently considers all integer constant having bit width strictly greater than 63 bits to be `LargeInts`, the commit which brought this change didn't insist on 64 bits to be considered as too large.
+A PR (link is [Here]() ) has been created to include integers with 64-bit width as within the limits.

-8. Integrating the Pipeline
+9. Integrating the Pipeline

     * Name mangling of `polly_array_index()` is enabled to append the number of dimensions of the array accessed.
 PR can be found [Here](https://github.com/chapel-lang/chapel/pull/10745).
     * Adding GPURuntime library to the list of library files to be linked at link-time.

-9. Right now, we have assumed that the loop to be optimized would be present in a function called `test_polly()` which Polly would selectively optimize and generate Polly optimized code.
+10. Right now, we have assumed that the loop to be optimized would be present in a function called `test_polly()` which Polly would selectively optimize and generate Polly optimized code.

 ## Current status of work